Tax troubles become manageable in Chapter 13 bankruptcy. 13 offers powerful alternatives to fighting with the IRS. Or hiding from the IRS.

 - discharge older taxes completely.

 In contrast to IRS installment plans and offers in compromise, Chapter 13 plans need only to meet the statutory requirements of bankruptcy law to be accepted by the court.
 The IRS has limited say as to the terms of the plan.
+So the power dynamic in your tax troubles just shifted.

 And the bankruptcy discharge is final as to taxes included in the case.